SamirMishra27/Web-Design-Landing-Page-8/README.md

 # Web-Design-Landing-Page-8

-#### :mag: This is a sample website home page which demonstrates the street style theme!
+#### :mag: This is a sample website home page which demonstrates the web design theme!

 #### 🖥️ Tech used: HTML & CSS